-- 5.23.1 Hacking or Altering School Technology: Students will not attempt to or disrupt the school technology resources by destroying, altering or otherwise modifying technology.
+5.23.1 Hacking or Altering School Technology: Students will not attempt to or disrupt the school technology resources by destroying, altering or otherwise modifying technology.
 Students will not engage in any activity that monopolizes, wastes or compromises school technology resources.
 Actual or attempted hacking is strictly prohibited.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.23.2 Piracy: Students will not copy computer programs, software or other technology provided by APS for personal use.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.

+- 5.23.2 Piracy: Students will not copy computer programs, software or other technology provided by APS for personal use.
 Downloading unauthorized files is strictly prohibited.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.23.3 Access/Distributing Inappropriate Material: Students will not use any technology resources to distribute nor display inappropriate material.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/domain/10589.
 Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to APS, its employees or students; - Advocates violence; - Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act.